phetsims/sun/doc/AccordionBox.md

 * The typical structure is a `button` nested within the parent titling element, likely a heading.
 * Typically, the open/close icon does not need to be represented in the Parallel DOM.
 * For accessibility the expanded and collapsed states of the box are communicated through a combination of ARIA attributes, `aria-expanded`, `aria-controls`, `aria-hidden` that have to be managed through javascript.

+### Accessible Components of an Accordion Box
+Adapted from: ARIA Pracrices 1.1, [section 3.1 Accordion](https://www.w3.org/TR/wai-aria-practices/#accordion)
+* Accordion Header: Title for the box (usually a heading with a +/- icon signalling expand/collapse behaviour).
+The accordion header could also be an icon representing a section of content that can be shown or hidden.
+* Accordion Panel: Section of content associated with an accordion header.

 ### Gesture Support
 ToDO.